Financing Our Foodshed: Growing Local Food With Slow Money

 - Abi, a talented artist-turned baker, who borrowed funds to start a gluten-free bakery.

-- Chatham Marketplace, a much-loved grocery co-op whose monthly loan payments were reduced by a third, thanks to an ambitious collaboration between 16 investors.
+- Chatham Marketplace, a much-loved grocery co-op was refinanced by local lenders and their monthly loan payments were reduced by a third, thanks to that ambitious collaboration between 16 investors.

 Financing Our Foodshed tells the compelling stories of ordinary people doing something extraordinary, and will appeal to anyone who understands the critical importance of sustainably grown local food and resilient local economies, and wants a blueprint to get us there.